The COVID National Alert Level is currently Level 3

 Fireclay Health, as part of its ‘Covid Secure’ assessment, requires all patients to wear face coverings when attending the surgery, as it may be difficult to maintain effective social distancing separation within the surgery and pharmacy premises.
 Face coverings can be home made, a scarf or other improvised covering.

 In order to protect other patients and staff at the surgery, we are asking that all patients and visitors to the surgery wear a face covering.
 If you attend the surgery for a non-urgent problem, you may not be able to be seen at the time of your appointment unless you are wearing an appropriate face covering.
-If your problem is considered urgent and you do not have your own face covering, you may be required to wear a cloth face covering supplied by the surgery before being seen.
+If your problem is considered urgent and you do not have your own face covering, you may be required to wear a face mask supplied by the surgery before being seen.

 We ask for the patient and only one essential carer or family member to attend the surgery wherever possible.
 If the carer or the single family member accompanies the patient into the surgery or the pharmacy premises, then we ask that both of you wear face coverings.